thinkdatascience/thinkdatascience.github.io/_posts/2020-12-17-when-to-use-sd-ne.md

 mermaid: true
 ---

 In this tutorial we will learn when to use Gradient Desent or the Normal Equation method with Linear Regression.
-Both of these methods help to find optimum value of theta and find the best fit line for our model, or minimize the error.
+Both of these methods help to find optimum value of parameters, and find the best fit line for our model, or minimize the error.

 In statistics, Linear regression is a linear approach to find the relationship between a dependent variable and one or more independent variables.
 Let X be the independent variable and Y be the dependent variable.
-So, a linear relatio between these two variables as follows:
+So, a linear relation between these two variables as follows:

 Y = mX + C